DataLab: A Unified Platform for LLM-Powered Business Intelligence: Cell-based Context Management

+To address this challenge, we model cell dependencies within the notebook as a DAG based on variable references, and propose an adaptive context retrieval mechanism.

-\textbf{DAG Construction.} As shown in Algorithm~\ref{alg:dag}, given notebook cells $\mathcal{C}$, the DAG construction process includes two steps: \begin{itemize} \item \textbf{Identify new variables.} For Python cells, we construct an abstract syntax tree (AST) from the raw code to find \textit{global} variables that are accessible across the entire notebook (\eg function/class definitions, package imports).
+\textbf{DAG Construction.} As shown in Algorithm~\ref{alg:dag}, given notebook cells $\mathcal{C}$, the DAG construction process includes two steps: \begin{itemize}[leftmargin=10pt] \item \textbf{Identify new variables.} For Python cells, we construct an abstract syntax tree (AST) to find \textit{global} variables accessible throughout the notebook (\eg function/class definitions, package imports).
 We exclude local variables as they are only visible within their scope.
-For SQL cells, any \texttt{SELECT}'s output is stored in a data variable (\eg \texttt{DataFrame}) for future use, and thus represents a new variable.
-Conversely, Markdown and Chart cells do not produce variables that can be referenced elsewhere, and are therefore omitted.
-We store the variable-cell associations using a hash table. \item \textbf{Find referenced cells.} Based on the hash table, we locate each cell's referenced cells by identifying its \textit{external} variables that are defined in other cells.
+For SQL cells, any \texttt{SELECT}'s output is stored in a data variable (\eg a \texttt{DataFrame}) for future use, and thus represents a new variable.
+Markdown and Chart cells do not produce variables that can be referenced elsewhere, and are thus omitted.
+We store the variable-cell associations using a hash table. \item \textbf{Find referenced cells.} Based on the hash table, we locate each cell's referenced cells by identifying its \textit{external} variables defined in other cells.
 For Python and SQL cells, this can be easily achieved with ASTs.
 For Chart cells, the underlying data variable serves as the reference point.
 As Markdown cells do not associate with any variables, they are excluded from this step.
-Consequently, a DAG of the notebook can be constructed using the extracted cell references. \end{itemize} The DAG keeps updating whenever a cell is created, modified, or deleted, provided that the changes pass the syntax check.
+Using the extracted cell references, a DAG of the notebook can be constructed. \end{itemize} The DAG keeps updating whenever a cell is created, modified, or deleted, provided that the changes pass the syntax check.
 This ensures real-time maintenance of cell dependencies.

 \textbf{Context Retrieval.} Based on the cell dependency DAG and an input query, relevant cells are identified through graph traversal.
 This process supports queries at both \textit{cell-level} and \textit{notebook-level}.
 For cell-level queries, the search is initiated within an existing cell, allowing for the straightforward identification of all ancestral cells via the DAG.
 Notebook-level queries, conversely, are formulated without specifying an existing cell, which typically rely on LLMs to automatically create new cells.
 In such cases, we first determine the related data variable either from explicit user input or through LLM prediction.
 Then, we locate the initial cell $c_s$ where the data variable is defined.
 To ensure through coverage, all descendant cells of $c_s$ are considered.
 Additionally, since Markdown cells lack references, our selection is guided by the textual similarity between cell content and the query.
 This process yields a comprehensive set of relevant cells $\mathcal{C}_r$ for each query.